This time of the year I see lots of seed starting tricks.

-“Seed vigour comprises of those seed properties which determine the potential for rapid, uniform emergence and development of normal seedlings under a wide range of field conditions.”
+“Seed vigor comprises of those seed properties which determine the potential for rapid, uniform emergence and development of normal seedlings under a wide range of field conditions.”

-This image below is from the Oregon Seed Laboratory that shows the difference in seedling vigour.
+This image below is from the Oregon Seed Laboratory that shows the difference in seedling vigor.

-This season when taking my seed inventory I had two varieties of eggplant (Listada De Gandia and Ping Tung) that were 3 years old.
+This season when using my seed inventory spreadsheet, I noticed I had two varieties of eggplant (Listada De Gandia and Ping Tung) that were 3 years old.
 I didn’t want to waste the seeds so I thought I’d germinate them and see what happens, however as a back up, I also purchased new eggplant seeds (Rosita).

 Those slow growing plants might not bring any harvests which means wasting valuable growing space & time.

-Certain people also claim that different seed companies also have better seed viability than others and if you didn’t store your seeds properly that greatly reduces seed vigour (learn more on how to store your seeds properly here.)
+Certain people also claim that different seed companies also have better seed viability than others and if you didn’t store your seeds properly that greatly reduces seed vigor.

 A Growing Garden has this great infographic on seed viability

-You can definitely use old seeds if they were stored properly and they show no signs of poor vigour.
+You can definitely use old seeds if they were stored properly and they show no signs of poor vigor.